 The European market potential for dried mango

-In the medium to long term, the European market for dried mango is expected to show a stable volume growth of 5–6% annually.
+In the medium to long term, the European market for dried mangoes is expected to show a stable volume growth of 5–6% per year.
 This growth is likely to be driven by changes in the consumption patterns of European consumers, including the rising demand for healthier snacking options and a decrease in the consumption of snacks containing sugar.
-The United Kingdom, Germany, France, the Netherlands, Switzerland and Italy offer the best opportunities for developing country suppliers.
+The United Kingdom, Germany, France, the Netherlands, Switzerland and Italy offer the best opportunities for suppliers from developing countries.

 Contents of this page